udacity/create-your-own-adventure/english/apj/quotes/quotes.md

 4) "Man needs his difficulties because they are necessary to enjoy success." -APJ Kalam

-5) "Destiny is everything." - Uhtred, The Last Kingdom
+5) "Destiny is everything." - Uhtred Ragnarson, The Last Kingdom

 Click [hear](https://www.goodreads.com/quotes/tag/overcoming-fear) to find more quotes.